-Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2015, and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2016, and the ACS website.

-The next section in this guide is Risk Factors and it explains what factors may increase the chance of developing this disease.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Risk Factors.
+It explains what factors may increase the chance of developing this disease.
+Or, use the menu to choose another section to continue reading this guide.